Homemade food: salmon, banana-squash loaf, dinosaur cookies and chicken soup & stock

 I ended the night by making a banana-squash loaf.
 I had cooked the squash the night before, so it only took 15-minutes to whip it together with a banana, flour, an egg, sugar, vanilla extract and baking soda before throwing it into the oven to bake for 1-hour.
 Um.
 Yummy!

-4 thoughts on “Homemade food: salmon, banana-squash loaf, dinosaur cookies and chicken soup & stock
+5 responses to “Homemade food: salmon, banana-squash loaf, dinosaur cookies and chicken soup & stock”

 Your site and your images look amazing and I can’t wait to start from the beginning!
 Expect lots of comments from me over then next couple of weeks!